systembanneduser/ADVHIDE/README.md

 **A Tool to hide  documents inside photos & audio files .

-1.PyArmor is a command line tool used to obfuscate python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.
-It protects Python scripts by the following ways: Obfuscate code object to protect constants and literal strings.
+1.Steganography is the art of hiding information in plain sight, and in this tutorial, I'll show you how to use Steghide — a very simple command line tool to do just that.
+In addition, I'll go over a bit of conceptual background to help you understand what's going on behind the scenes.
+This is a tool that's simple, configurable, and only takes a few seconds to hide information in many file types.

 2.A Update will be released soon with encryption algorithoms .